CKOV-FM

-CKOV-FM (103.9 FM, 103.9 The Lake) is a radio station in Kelowna, British Columbia.
-Owned by Paul Larsen via licensee Radius Holdings, Inc., it broadcasts an adult hits format.
+CKOV-FM (103.9 FM, OV 103.9) is a radio station in Kelowna, British Columbia.
+Owned by Jim Pattison Group, it broadcasts an oldies format focused primarily on music from the 1970's.

 History

 On March 14, 2008, the CRTC approved in part an application by Vista Broadcast Group for a new FM station to serve Kelowna with an adult hits format.
 However, the applied for frequency of 96.1 MHz, with an average effective radiated power of 19,900 watts was rejected by the commission as unacceptable, due to approval of another FM station application by Sun Country Cablevision to use 96.3 MHz.
 Vista subsequently re-filed its application for a new frequency and on August 7 of the same year, the Commission approved the use of 103.9 MHz with an average ERP of 5,200 watts.
 The station officially launched on September 9, 2008, as CJUI-FM 103.9 The Juice.

 On January 31, 2013, the CRTC approved Vista's application to increase CJUI's effective radiated power (ERP) from 5,200 to 17,300 watts (maximum ERP from 10,000 to 36,800 watts), by decreasing the effective height of antenna above average terrain from 506 to -90 metres, by relocating the transmitter site and by changing the class from C1 to C.

+On February 14, 2014, CJUI-FM renamed itself from 103.9 the Juice to 103.9 Juice FM while the slogan switched from "Kelowna's greatest hits" to "Kelowna's Biggest Variety".